CTPSSTAFF/vmt-app/README.md

 high occupant vehicles, trucks, and all vehicles.)
 The code for this version is the 'baseline' checked into GitHub.

-Major version 1:
-circa 2014 -- Mary McShane
+Major version 1: circa 2014, by Mary McShane

 This version used data sources housed in an Oracle/ArcSDE database, published by GeoServer as WFSs, and rendered data in the client by OpenLayers (version 2).
 The source code for this version was never checed into GitHub.